All Episodes

 But it gets even better.

-It gets even better because last night on hardball, Chris Matthews interviewed the punk, the former chairman of the Democrat National Committee, Terry McCulliff.
+It gets even better because last night on Hardball, Chris Matthews interviewed Punk, the former chairman of the Democrat National Committee, Terry McAuliffe.

-And Matthews said, in a typically elongated, never-ending question, if the Republicans choose to fight on the cultural stuff, they're opposed to gay marriage or civil unions.
+And Matthews said, in a typically elongated, never-ending question, if the Republicans choose to fight on the cultural stuff, they're opposed to gay marriages or civil unions.

 How does a Democrat candidate for president respond to those issues?